Ricky Wright

 David Barnes

-Patrol & Community Affairs Department Director
+Director of Patrol and Community Affairs

 Director Barnes has more than 30 years of law enforcement experience.
 He has served in various leadership positions, including Patrol, Investigations, SWAT, Dive Team, and Administration.
 He is also a 20-year retiree from the Florida National Guard, where he served in various leadership positions.
 Director Barnes is a graduate of the Federal Bureau of Investigations – National Academy, Session #261, and he has served as the Director of Services and Personnel and Professional Standards.